Trojan3877/Facial-Emotion-Recognition-System/README.md

 - A professional ML engineering structure
 - Deployment-ready components for portfolio use

+GPU Deployment
+This model supports NVIDIA GPUs (CUDA 11.8, cuDNN 8.6) and was tested on [instance type] with latency of ~XX ms per image.

 This project demonstrates **Machine Learning Engineer (L5/L6) capabilities**, including:
 - Model design
 - Training with callbacks